alv1nn/bilingual_agents_me_bias/README.md

 ### 3. File structure
-There project contains the python file, *RSA_communication_agents.py*, where the agents are implemented and one folder for each experiment, *ME_bias* for Experiment 1 and *convergence_times_scales* for Experiment 2.
+There project contains the python file, *RSA_communication_agents.py*, where the agents are implemented, and one folder for each experiment, *ME_bias* for Experiment 1 and *convergence_times_scales* for Experiment 2.

 ### RSA_communication_agents.py
 This file contains the agents.